What is Project Finance: Certification, Courses, Career, Salary, Admission & Fees

 Types of Project Financing

-Listed below are different types of project financing, critically analyzed from a potential risk angle -
+Students can check out the different types of project financing, analyzed properly from a potential risk angle -

 1. Private Financing (From Banks & Investors)

-Risk: Private financing can be expensive due to high interest rates, which makes it risky for borrowers.
+Risk: Private financing can be expensive because of the high interest rates, which makes it risky for the borrowers.
 If the project fails, lenders may lose money, but investors may demand a higher share of future earnings.

 2. Public Financing (From Government Programs)